JakubPonulak/DataStructures/study.md

 ## CB Sections 5.1 - 5.6

+### 5.6 - Safe Computing

+- Personal Identifiable Information (PII): Information about you on the internet, some of it good, other info can be harmful

+### 5.5 - Legal and Ethical Concerns

+- Companies and teams use different licenses when publishing their work
+- Linux: free for use to the public, Open Source
+- Qualcomm: makes money on patents, not possible with same license as Linux
+- Always cite sources (code, images, etc.)
+- Businesses need to make money, but won't last without open source software

+Actions:
+1. I think that if I wanted to make a profit off of my projects, I would use something like the Open Source MIT license, which would allow me to sell closed source versions of it.
+If I wanted my projects to be available to everyone and free to use, I would use Creative Commons 0 or GPL.
+2. The license I have chosen for my personal GitHub pages is GNU GPLv3, because I want people to be able to use the information I provide without having to pay for it.
+Since this material is educational, I want people to easily access it, which is easiest to do with GPL.
+This license also allows people to modify or add on to my project, and also make those projects open source and free to use by other people.
+The license our team selected for our group project, managed by Mr. Mortensen, is

 ### 5.4 - Crowdsourcing

 - Obtain shared information and share information with others through programming